data-workspaces/data-workspaces-core/docs/kits.rst

 ...........
 Currently these magics are only supported in interactive Jupyter Notebooks.
-They do not run properly within JupyterLab (we are currently working on an extension specific to JupyterLab), the `nbconvert` command, or if you run the entire notebook with "Run All Cells".
+They do not run properly within JupyterLab (we are currently working on an extension specific to JupyterLab), the ``nbconvert`` command, or if you run the entire notebook with "Run All Cells".

+To develop a notebook interactively using the DWS magic commands and then run the same notebook in batch mode, you can set the variable ``DWS_MAGIC_DISABLE`` in your notebook, ahead of the call to load the magics (``%load_ext``).
+If you set it to ``True``, the commands will be loaded in a disabled state and will run with no effect.
+Setting ``DWS_MAGIC_DISABLE`` to ``False`` will load the magics in the enabled state and run all commands normally.

 Loading the magics
 ..................